axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

   <p style="font-family: courier new; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
    <img
     src="/assets/img/en-rad-auto-inflation-b.svg"
     alt="Four tables.
 Three rows each.
 For BenCO: first row is EARNED DIVIDENDS (in RADICAL rCoin +100 New for a TOTAL of 200 rCoins.
 Second row is RAD DISTRIBUTION, distributed as 20% for the first person, 35% for the second, 15% for the third, and 23% for the fourth.
 They each get 40, 70, 30, and 60 rCoins.
 For JerryCO: first row is EARNED DIVIDENDS (in RADICAL rCoins); +1000 New for a TOTAL of 2000 rCoins.
 Second row is RAD DISTRIBUTION, distributed as 20% for the first person, 35% for the second, 15% for the third, and 30% for the fourth (the same as for BenCO).
 They each get 400, 700, 300, and 600 rCoins.
 Below there are two more tables.
 For BenCO: first row is EARNED DIVIDENDS (in RADICAL rCoins); +100 New for a TOTAL of 300 rCoins.
 Second row is RAD DISTRIBUTION, distributed as 40% for the first person, 15% for the second, 15% for the third, and 20% for the fourth.
 They each get 120, 45, 45, and 60 rCoins.
 For JerryCO: first row is EARNED DIVIDENDS (in RADICAL rCoins); +1000 New for a TOTAL of 3000 rCoins.
 Second row is RAD DISTRIBUTION, distributed as 40% for the first person, 15% for the second, 15% for the third, and 20% for the fourth (the same as for BenCO).
 They each get 1200, 450, 450, and 600 rCoins.
-Some JerryCO co-owners have more rCoin</span>s than others."
+Some JerryCO co-owners have more rCoins than others."
    >
   </p>